Mitch Haniger Preview, Player Props: Giants vs. Guardians

 Mitch Haniger At The Plate

-- Haniger has reached base via a hit in 26 games this year (of 49 played), and had multiple hits in 10 of those games.
+- In 52.0% of his 50 games this season, Haniger has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 12.2% of his games this year, he has hit a home run, and 3.2% of his trips to the plate.
+- In 12.0% of his games this season, he has homered, and 3.1% of his trips to the dish.

-- Haniger has had an RBI in 15 games this year (30.6%), including seven multi-RBI outings (14.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Haniger has an RBI in 15 of 50 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.